 Natalie Tidey, head of talent acquisition at Double Negative, recommends finding out interesting facts about the company you're applying to, including these in your cover letter and explaining why you want to work for that company in particular.
 This will make you stand out from the rest: "It shows us that you've done your research, and that your application is thoughtful," she says.

-For your CV/resume, "clear, concise, focused" is the mantra to keep in mind.
-Unless you're just starting out, don't put everything you've ever done on there – just include the things that are relevant for this particular job.
-The recruiter is scanning a lot of CVs for key criteria and they're busy, so help them do their job; let your CV be the one that gives them just what they're looking for.
+For your creative resumé, 'clear, concise and focused' is the mantra to keep in mind.
+Unless you're just starting out, don't put everything you've ever done on there – just include your best work that is most relevant to the particular job.
+Recruiters have to scan a lot of CVs for key criteria, which makes them very busy people, so help them do their job; let your CV be the one that gives them just what they're looking for.
+You should even be tailoring your showreel to the company and role.
+It may be time-consuming but if you really want the job, the extra effort could make a difference.

-Framestore, for example, specialises mostly in photo-real work, "So a reel full of CG animation and a cover letter that doesn't talk about why you are looking to make the move into more photo-realistic work is unlikely to be successful," says Amy Smith, head of talent, film, at Framestore.
+Framestore, for example, specialises mostly in photoreal work.
+"A reel full of CG animation and a cover letter that doesn't talk about why you are looking to make the move into more photo-realistic work is unlikely to be successful," says Amy Smith, head of talent, film, at Framestore.

 "Generally, when I watch reels, I am very pushed for time – the first 10 seconds counts for a lot!" says Dave Cook, CG supervisor and joint head of 3D at Jellyfish.
 Get the action underway quickly, put your best and most distinctive work first, and cut ruthlessly to keep the whole thing short; no longer than two minutes.
 If you still have a lot of work to show, make separate videos that focus on different skills.